-The header trim switch is the four-position header control switch mounted in the combine's hydro handle control lever.
+The header trim switch is the four-position header control switch mounted in the combine's SR control lever.
 It is used to raise and lower the header as well as trim the header left and right.

-TILT LEFT: Depress the left side of the switch to tilt the header counterclockwise.

-TILT RIGHT: Depress the right side of the switch to tilt the header clockwise.
+TILT LEFT: Push the switch to the left to tilt the header counterclockwise.
+TILT RIGHT: Push the switch to the right to tilt the header clockwise